-Due to Covid-19 we are backlogged and are experiencing delays in completing some work orders.
+Due to Covid-19 the delivery of some supplies is delayed and this is causing us to experience delays in completing some work orders.
 We thank you in advance for your co-operation and understanding.

 For non-emergency repairs please complete and submit the form below.
 A work order will be prepared and passed onto our maintenance staff within 48 hours.
 Please allow them time to schedule the work, do not contact our office to follow up until seven (7) days have passed.